Nonylphenol: Exposure

 Diet seems the most significant source of exposure of nonylphenol to humans.
-For example, food samples were found with concentrations ranging from 0.1 to 19.4 µg/kg in a diet survey in Germany and a daily intake for an adult were calculated to be 7.5 µg/day.
-Another study calculated a daily intake for the more exposed group of infants in the range of 0.23-0.65 µg/ kg bodyweight/ day.
-In Taiwan, nonylphenol concentrations in food ranged from 5.8 to 235.8 µg/kg.
+For example, food samples were found with concentrations ranging from 0.1 to 19.4 μg/kg in a diet survey in Germany and a daily intake for an adult were calculated to be 7.5 μg/day.
+Another study calculated a daily intake for the more exposed group of infants in the range of 0.23-0.65 μg per kg bodyweight per day.
+In Taiwan, nonylphenol concentrations in food ranged from 5.8 to 235.8 μg/kg.
 Seafood in particular was found to have a high concentration of nonylphenol.

 One study conducted in Italian women showed that nonylphenol was one of the highest contaminants at a concentration of 32 ng/mL in breast milk when compared to other alkyl phenols, such as octylphenol, nonylphenol monoethoxylate, and two octylphenol ethoxylates.
 The study also found a positive correlation between fish consumption and the concentration of nonylphenol in breast milk.
 This is a large problem because breast milk is the main source of nourishment for newborns, who are in early stages of development where hormones are very influential.
 Elevated levels of endocrine disruptors in breast milk have been associated with negative effects on neurological development, growth, and memory function.

 Drinking water does not represent a significant source of exposure in comparison to other sources such as food packing materials, cleaning products, and various skin care products.
 Concentrations of nonylphenol in treated drinking water varied from 85 ng/L in Spain to 15 ng/L in Germany.

 Microgram amounts of nonylphenol have also been found in the saliva of patients with dental sealants.